Information about COVID-19:

-The stress of this situation can and will take a toll on many Americans.
-Resources are out there to help people manage stress, anxiety, and depression at this time.
+The stress of this situation has taken a toll on many Americans.
+Resources are out there to help people manage stress, anxiety, and depression related to the pandemic.
 Please visit the CDC mental health resources page for more information and recommendations.

 Communicating with Children about COVID-19: